 I have a Bachelor's degree in English as well as a Master's in International Studies with a concentration on humanitarianism.
 Prior to Peace Corps, I worked in stateside refugee resettlement coordinating volunteers, donations, and external relations.
 I also have experience teaching English to international students at the pre-university level.
 For much of my life, I have been inspired by women and men alike who have done incredible GAD work in both large-scale and everyday capacities.
 Now as a member of the Peace Corps Morocco GAD committee, I am constantly inspired by the GAD work being done by my fellow PCVs and Moroccan counterparts, friends, and students.

-YOUNG KWON, Coordinating Officer
+YOUNG KWON, Representative

 As a Korean American woman who grew up both in the states and in Korea, exploring gender dynamics in different spaces and women's empowerment have been a big part of my own identity development.
 That is why I am excited to be a member of GAD committee.

-Abbie olson, Media Coordinator
+Abbie olson, Representative